 Call Our Miami Lawyers for Injuries to Cruise Ship Staff and Crew

 If you work on a cruise ship and faced serious injuries from your job, call Rivkind Margulies & Rivkind today.
 Our lawyers are located in Miami, Florida, the number one port for cruise ships around the world.
-If you were injured, you may be required to file your lawsuit under maritime law in Florida, which means working with lawyers that have special certifications in maritime and admiralty law.
+If you were injured, you may be required to file your lawsuit under maritime law in Florida, which means working with lawyers for cruise ship spine injury, head injury, broken bones, and more that have special certifications in maritime and admiralty law.
 Our Miami attorneys for cruise ship worker and seamen injuries may be able to take your case and fight to get you the compensation you need.
-Call our law offices today at (305) 204-5369 for a free legal consultation.
+Call our law offices today at (866) 386-1762 for a free legal consultation.